 Veronica Maher is the owner of this document and is responsible for ensuring that this policy document is reviewed in line with the School's policy review schedule.

-A current version of this document is available to all members of staff from the School Website or from the School Office
+A current version of this document is available to all members of staff from the School Website.